AndyyyYuuu/lm-is-compressor/README.md

 ## Theoretical Foundation
 With a piece of somewhat informal proof, we can show that better language models can indeed lead to smaller compressed files.

-Let us first explain the fundementals. **Shannon entropy**, or expected information content, of a distribution is given by taking the expected value of all the information contents of possible events.
+Let us first explain the fundementals. **Shannon entropy**, or expected information content, of a distribution is given by taking the expected value of all the information contents $-log_2{P(X)} of possible events.

 $$H(P) = -\sum_x{P(x)log_2{P(x)}}$$

-When $P(x)$ defines a distribution with varying probabilities for every possible text, the entropy $H(P)$ defines the minimum number of bits needed to compress it.
+In our context, when $P(x)$ defines a distribution with varying probabilities for every possible text file, the entropy $H(P)$ defines the minimum number of bits needed to compress it.
 Entropy can also be interpreted as the unpredictability of a data source.
 If $P$ has more possible outcomes or contains less skewed probabilities (e.g. 50%-50% as opposed to 90%-10%), entropy increases, and more bits are required, on average, to compress its outcomes.

 Unfortunately, when it comes to compressing English text, we cannot know the true distribution $P$ of every possible text.
 Instead, we might use a distribution $P_\theta$ as a way to estimate $P$.
 We can update the lower bound for the length of our compressed file to the following, known as **cross-entropy**: